alpana-hep/susy_2020/README.md

 ```
 See full list of examples in submitMany1.sh

-<file_list>: containing the path for the samples to run over - see under inputFiles directory
+file_list: containing the path for the samples to run over - see under inputFiles directory

-<year>: which year dataset you are running on : "2016postVFP", "2016preVFP", "2017","2018"
+year: which year dataset you are running on : "2016postVFP", "2016preVFP", "2017","2018"

-<process>: MC sample name string or data for all year data files - should always contain a string "UL"
+process: MC sample name string or data for all year data files - should always contain a string "UL"

-<which_lepton>: "Electron" or "Muon"
+which_lepton: "Electron" or "Muon"

 Example to run the job interactively for a case
 ```